OpenF2/F2/docs/src/container-development.md

 ## Single Sign-On

-Single sign-on (SSO) will be a shared responsibility between the Container and App developer.
-In some cases, containers will want all its apps to be authenticated seamlessly for users, and that will have to be negotiated between Container and App developers.
+Single sign-on (SSO) will be a shared responsibility between the Container and App Developer.
+In some cases, containers will want all its apps to be authenticated seamlessly for users, and that will have to be negotiated between Container and App Developers.
 For the purposes of this documentation, it is assumed Container Developers will build and host authentication for access to their container(s).

 Once a user is authenticated on the container, how is the user then authenticated with all of the apps?
 [Encrypted URLs](#using-encrypted-urls).*